Is giving Gaalis or swearing good for your kid? Or not?

-Parents who use abusive language might be unknowingly teaching their child to learn the words.
+Parents who use abusive language might unknowingly teach their child to learn the language.
 Such children tend to become stubborn, difficult, abusive and might even teach such things to other children.

 Some friends who have a bad family history or lifestyle might bring such words into your child’s life.
 Not every friend is going to be a good friend.
 Some are there to stay, some to teach and some to just simply leave.
 I think that’s the motto of life.
 Every friend won’t be trustworthy or loyal, and this your child will learn later on in life.

 Are you tired of your child’s swearing?
 Have you tried every way to get rid of it but nothing seems to help?

 Ways to handle swearing in your child:

 Whenever you find your child swearing, direct them.
 Tell them when and how to not use/use such words.
 Make them understand why and how these words are offensive to some races, castes or religions.
 You should understand why and how are they swearing.
 Understand their perspective of swearing.
 Children need to learn how swearing affects others’ emotions and sentiments.
 Warning!
 Don’t laugh at the child when he/she swears.
 The only reason why children swear more and more because of the sudden reaction they get from their parents.
 When they will want your attention, they will say a word and you’ll be on full alert and that’s how they get your attention.

 1. Smart Punishment:

 Some parents also use punishments as a way of ridding their children of swearing.
 Swear and your screen time goes down.
 Swear and its Rs 100/- less pocket money.
 These smart punishments are used to stop your child use abusive language.